songduyenanh/powerbi-portfolio/projects/call-center-performance-january/README.md

 The charts on the right demonstrate the resolution rates as well as the average satisfaction rates by agent.
 The agents' performances are comparable, showing the center's consistent performance.

-This directory includes (need to be fixed):
+This directory includes:
-- Churn Analysis.pbix
+- Call Center Performance Analysis.pbix
 - Dashboard (both screenshot and PDF file)
 - The dataset used to create the dashboard